🚀

 About Me

-With over a decade of experience as a designer, I’ve had the opportunity to work on a diverse range of projects with some amazing people, helping both startups and established companies build intuitive and accessible digital products.
-Throughout my career, I’ve focused on understanding user behavior, conducting in-depth research, and translating insights into innovative, user-centric experiences.My philosophy is grounded in the belief that good design can not only enhance the overall experience of users but also help address real-world issues and make a positive impact in people’s lives.
+With over two decades of experience as a designer, I’ve had the opportunity to work on a diverse range of projects from end-to-end with some amazing people, helping both startups and established companies build innovative and accessible digital products.
+Throughout my career, I’ve focused on understanding user behavior, conducting in-depth research, and translating insights into user-centric experiences using proven design principles.My philosophy is grounded in the belief that good design can not only enhance the overall experience of users but also help address real-world issues and make a positive impact in people’s lives.

 Outside of work you can likely find me outdoors, playing sports, hiking, or spending time with family.
 Staying active helps me maintain a fresh perspective, increase focus, and recharge the creative batteries.
-I also enjoy reading, learning new subjects, and playing the guitar—outlets that fuel my passion for problem-solving both in life and design.If you’re looking for a designer who’s driven by change, curiosity, and collaboration, feel free to connect and let's create something amazing together.
+I also enjoy reading, learning new subjects, and playing the guitar—outlets that fuel my passion for problem-solving both in life and design.Looking for a designer who’s driven by change, curiosity, and collaboration?
+Feel free to connect and let's create something amazing together.

 ,,